khchen/tinyre/readme.md

 * [Regular Expression Matching: the Virtual Machine Approach](https://swtch.com/~rsc/regexp/regexp2.html "Regular Expression Matching: the Virtual Machine Approach") by Russel Cox

 ## License
-Copyright (c) 2022 Kai-Hung Chen, Ward.
+Copyright (c) Chen Kai-Hung, Ward.
 All rights reserved.

 ## Donate
 If this project help you reduce time to develop, you can give me a cup of coffee :)